 Sundance Canyon is a wonderful, more natural alternative to visiting Banff’s Johnson Canyon.
 While Johnson Canyon is an extremely popular boardwalk hike into the heart of a mountain canyon, Sundance Canyon remains in its natural state for visitors to enjoy.

-The 3km bike or hike to Sundance Canyon is a beautiful trail along the Bow River.
+The 3 km bike or hike to Sundance Canyon is a beautiful trail along the Bow River.
 The 2km hiking loop around Sundance Canyon showcases the wild and rugged nature of a Banff mountain canyon.
 The incredible canyon scenery earned the Sundance Canyon Trail a spot on our list of the best hikes in Banff National Park.

 5. Hike the Marsh Loop Trail